Red Team (RT) Engagements are scenario-based engagements driven by specific threat goals.

 Custom Proof of Concept code

-Exercise walkthrough with blue team.
+Exercise walkthrough with the blue team.

 Banshie will perform a “closed book” test simulating a real threat attacking the organization.